algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 title: "Amazon SQS Message Broker"
 ---

-This guide will walk you through setting up an Amazon Simple Queue Service (SQS) message broker on Algorithmia.
-Once configured, you can create event-driven workflows in which your algorithms publish messages to and consume messages from the SQS queue.

 This feature is only available for Enterprise installations of Algorithmia.
 {: .notice-enterprise}

+This guide will walk you through setting up Algorithmia Event Flows using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) message broker.
+Once configured, you can create event-driven workflows in which your algorithms subscribe to the SQS queue, consuming its messages as algorithm input.

 ## How messages are read from SQS